Wigg Island: History

 The island is named after Charles Wigg, who started an alkali works there in the 1860s to extract copper from its ore.
 The factory was known as "Wigg works" and in 1890 it was bought by the United Alkali Company.
 This company was bought by ICI in 1926 and the original Wigg works was closed to make way for a new chemical factory on the site.

 A second factory was built by a company called the Chemical and Metallugical Corporation and in 1933 this too was bought by ICI.
 During the Second World War this factory became a centre for the production of mustard gas.
 It was known as "Wigg Works East" and was later called Randles.
 After the war ICI continued operations until the 1960s, when all production ceased.
 The area had become heavily polluted with a diverse range of chemicals.

 A community park was opened on 19 April 2002 by the Mayor of Halton and Bill Oddie.

 Facilities

 The nature reserve covers 23 ha and is used by birdwatchers.
 Bee Orchids are among the wild flowers found there.
-There is a visitor centre and a wind turbine.
 It is managed by Halton Borough Council.
 It was made a Local Nature Reserve in 2004 and is a holder of Keep Britain Tidy's Green Flag Award.
-The Mersey Gateway Bridge, opened in 2017, passes over the island.
+The Mersey Gateway Bridge passes over the island.